Literary Analysis Essays: Breaking Down Novels, Poems, and Plays

 Using Secondary Sources in Literary Analysis

-At university level, especially in upper-division courses and dissertations, literary analysis essays typically require engagement with scholarly secondary sources — critical essays, book-length studies, and theoretical frameworks that have shaped the academic conversation about the text.
-Key databases for literary scholarship: JSTOR, MLA International Bibliography, Project MUSE, Oxford Reference Online, and EBSCO Literary Reference Center.
-Use secondary sources to establish the critical conversation, position your argument in relation to existing interpretations, and demonstrate scholarly engagement.
-But your own thesis and close reading should drive the essay — critics support your argument; they don’t replace it.
-The literature review writing guide helps you synthesize secondary critical material effectively.
+At university level, literary analysis essays typically require engagement with scholarly secondary sources.
+Key databases: JSTOR, MLA International Bibliography, Project MUSE, and EBSCO Literary Reference Center.
+Use secondary sources to establish the critical conversation and position your argument — your own thesis and close reading should drive the essay; critics support your argument, they don’t replace it.

 6